-You can import a bootable image from a virtual machine to use it for a new installation on existing servers or to create new servers.
+In this article, we'll provide important information you'll need when you want to import a bootable image from a virtual machine to use it for reinstalling on existing servers or for creating new servers.

-To use a bootable image from a virtual machine, the following steps are required:
+To use a bootable virtual machine image, the following steps are required:

 Create a bootable image.
-The size of the images/ISOs must be a maximum of 500 GB.
+The maximum size of the images/ISOs is 500 GB.

-The image must be available in one of the following file formats:
+The image must be in one of the following file formats:

 Image: .vdi, .qcow, .qcow2, .vhd, .vhdx and .vmdk

 You can use the following programs to create the image:

 Open the Cloud Panel and import the image.

 Create a new server with the imported image or install the image on an existing server.